Comparisons12 min read

 User Interface & Ease of Use

-Namecheap uses cPanel (with their own wrapper on top), which feels familiar to anyone who's spent time in web hosting but can feel dated and cluttered to a newcomer.
-EasyWP does have its own simplified dashboard, though — it's not intimidating, just less polished than Bluehost's current interface.
+Namecheap uses cPanel (with their own layer on top), which feels comfortable to anyone who's spent time in web hosting but can feel cluttered to a newcomer.
+EasyWP does have its own simplified dashboard though — it's not intimidating, just less polished than what Bluehost currently offers.

 Winner: Bluehost (for beginners) / Namecheap (for developers who know cPanel)